anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The provisioning of the registrar-agent LDevID is out of scope for this document, but may be done in advance using a separate BRSKI run or by other means like configuration.
 It is recommended to use short lived registrar-agent LDevIDs in the range of days or weeks as outlined in {{sec_cons_reg-agt}}.

-The registrar-agent will use this LDevID(RegAgt) when establishing the TLS session with the domain registrar for TLS client authentication.
+The registrar-agent will use its LDevID(RegAgt) when establishing a TLS session with the domain registrar for TLS client authentication.
 The LDevID(RegAgt) certificate MUST include a SubjectKeyIdentifier (SKID), which is used as reference in the context of an agent-signed-data object as defined in {{exchanges_uc2_1}}.
 Note that this is an additional requirement for issuing the certificate, as {{IEEE-802.1AR}} only requires the SKID to be included for intermediate CA certificates.
-(Note that {{RFC8995}} makes a similar requirement)
+{{RFC8995}} makes a similar requirement.
 In BRSKI-PRM, the SKID is used in favor of a certificate fingerprint to avoid additional computations.

 Using an LDevID for TLS client authentication of the registrar-agent is a deviation from {{RFC8995}}, in which the pledge's IDevID credential is used to perform TLS client authentication.
-The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and adopt different internal handling accordingly.
+The use of the LDevID(RegAgt) allows the domain registrar to distinguish, if bootstrapping is initiated from a pledge or from a registrar-agent and to adopt different internal handling accordingly.
 If a registrar detects a request that originates from a registrar-agent it is able to switch the operational mode from BRSKI to BRSKI-PRM.
 This may be supported by a specific naming in the SAN (subject alternative name) component of the LDevID(RegAgt) certificate.
 Alternatively, the domain may feature a CA specifically for issuing registrar-agent LDevID certificates.